Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

+Let $D=\{c_1,\dots,c_{12}\}$ denote the set of top-classes.
+The encoder outputs a logit score $\ell_u$ for each $c_u$, and the top-$k$ top-classes are selected:

-\paragraph{(b) Ontology triple retrieval.} We retrieve ontology knowledge in the form of triple, where each triple $t_h = (c_a, p_{a,b}, c_b)$ is treated as a single semantic unit.
-In this step, we \emph{only} use node-level similarity \emph{within the current class constraint} $F_q$.
-Specifically, for each ontology node (category) $c \in F_q$, we compute a node relevance:
+\paragraph{(b) Ontology triple retrieval.} We retrieve ontology knowledge in the form of triples, where each triple $t_h = (c_a, p_{a,b}, c_b)$ is treated as a single semantic unit.
+In this step, we \emph{only} use node-level similarity within the sub-classes of the selected domains $D_q$.
+Specifically, for each sub-class $c \in \{c_{k,j} \mid c_k \in D_q\}$, we compute a node relevance:

 where $\mathbf{e}_c$ is the embedding of the category text $c$.

 We then score each ontology triple by the relevance of its endpoint nodes: